-Download the DoubleMap app today on your smartphone or tablet to track your bus. smart.doublemap.com/map
+Download the TransLoc app today on your smartphone or tablet to track your bus.

 Transportation services include:

 - ParaTransit, a curb-to-curb, demand-response service for disabled riders. - The GTRA Express Route, transportation to and from the airport. - Reservation shuttles, fun and safe transportation option for campus groups.